 Penalties are not imposed on permits to correct substandard housing conditions if the property owner obtains a repair permit within 30 days of violation notification.

-If the property owner establishes that a) when the property was acquired, the violation existed on the property and, b) that he or she had no knowledge of the existence of that violation.
 The property owner can submit property disclosure statements or other documentation to the Code Enforcement Manager and request that he or she be excluded from these penalties based upon being an "innocent purchaser".

 If you suspect there is a code violation on another property, you may Make a Code Compliance Complaint and provide this information.
 A Code Enforcement Inspector will investigate the matter.
-If a violation is found to exist, the owner will be contacted by letter and required to remove the violation and/or obtain the necessary permits for the violation.
+If a violation is found to exist, the owner will be contacted by letter and required to remove the violation and/or obtain the necessary permits for the abatement.